DochevM/Seeed-Studio-XIAO-ESP32S3/Software/DHT22_Ubidots/README.md

  Navigate to Tools > Board > Boards Manager..., type the keyword esp32 in the search box, select the latest version of esp32, and install it.

  # <span style="color:red;">Important!!</span>
-- The on-board package for XIAO ESP32S3 requires at least version 2.0.8 to be available, but in this example its on 2.0.10, because 3.0.4 its not working properly in this code.
+- The on-board package for XIAO ESP32S3 requires at least version 2.0.8 to be available, but in this example its on 2.0.10, because 3.0.4 its not working properly in this case.
 - In the code Edit:
 ```
 const char* ubidotsToken = "PUT YOUR TOKEN HERE"; // Replace with your Ubidots Token